kiteluva/kiluva/README.md

 2.1 METHODOLOGY

-I aim to use R for analysis, It is an extensive deep programing language thet is very nice for data analysis.
-It has great packages for analysis too, among them I will use: tidyverse, corplot, randomforest, xgboost caret among others for analysis.
+I aim to use python for analysis, It is an extensive deep programing language thet is very nice for data analysis and programming.
+It has great packages for analysis too, among them I will use: seaborn, matplot_lib, , xgboost and scit-learnr among others for analysis.
 I intend to train three models XGBoost, randomforest and GBM for the regression analysis.

 2.2 DATA CLEANING